ipatavatsizz/sms_app/README.md

 # SMS App (dev)

 > [!CAUTION]
-> Do not clone this repository, use main instead.
+> Do not clone this repository, contains non-stable experimental features may cause issues!

 SMS App is a background sms listening app for my personal purposes.
 Uses `Workmanager` package and in every 15 minutes, restarts itself and listens sms using `Telephony` package.